staeter/work-in-progress/dialogue.md

 ### 12. Modular

 No platform is neutral.
 Its design constrains what gets expressed and its algorithms serves as an editorial line.
 Every medium has implicitly or explicitly stated goals and philosophies.
-We stated those in the *respectful*, *optimistic*, *purposeful* and *democratic* principles.
+We stated those in the *humanizing*, *optimistic*, *purposeful* and *democratic* principles.
 As much as the dev team strives for those goals we also do not believe they will always get it right nor adapted to every single specific case.

 Modularity enables community-driven development while maintaining security.
 This requires careful API design and sandboxing to allow customization without compromising the platform's integrity.